QOM-One/qom-network/docs/validators/quickstart/binary.md

 Other values can be changed in the same way.

 Alternatively, we can directly make the changes to the config values in one place at client.toml.
-It is under the path of `.evmos/config/client.toml` in the folder where we installed evmos:
+It is under the path of `.qom/config/client.toml` in the folder where we installed qom:

 ```toml
 ############################################################################